MagnusHJensen/cloudflare-inspector/README.md

 ## Platform Support

-This tool currently works on **macOS only**.
-I might add support for Linux and Windows later.
+This tool currently works on macOS and Linux (_hopefully_).
+I might add support for Windows later.

 ## Future Plans